 Is HVAC a Difficult Job?

-You can't fully escape stress when on the job.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Any job can be stressful.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
 The proper experience and tools can help address any concerns.
-In addition, paid training and a consistent schedule help both installers and technicians avoid some of the most common sources of work-related stress.
+Additionally, paid training and a steady supply of work help people in the HVAC industry avoid some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Moving heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Reaching difficult-to-access equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-New forms of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As climate control technology continues to evolve, reliable expertise will become even more important.
+Newer models of heating and cooling systems need less energy or generate it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED along with industry training.
+Other, more specialty (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+Earn certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
 Your employer might also require NATE certification.
-An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to help you better serve customers.
+Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, professional development means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While some math is involved, the majority of an HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

 Another key perk of working in HVAC is little to no student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 per year.
-With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 every year.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-The daily schedule may vary depending on where you work.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule for regular business hours.

-As we mentioned before, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+As we mentioned before, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+For jobs that work with customers or clients, strong customer service skills are always useful.

 With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Having said that, total compensation can depend on where you live and its cost of living.
+Higher earners usually make around $56,600 and $68,000.
+Then again, total compensation can depend on where you live and its cost of living.
 Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary